 Visit the Panthéon or Les Invalides for free

-Some key venues in Paris with links to the French Revolution have free entrance on July 14th.
-These include the Louvre (WA) (although already fully booked), Les Invalides (WA), which houses several military museums and the tomb Revolutionary hero Napoléon Bonaparte, and the Panthéon, which was turned into a temple for French national heroes during the Revolution (it’ll be closed between 1:30 pm et 3:30 pm).
+These include the Louvre (WA) (although already fully booked), Les Invalides (WA), which houses several military museums and the tomb of Revolutionary hero Napoléon Bonaparte, and the Panthéon, which was turned into a temple for French national heroes during the Revolution (it’ll be closed between 1:30 pm and 3:30 pm).
 So July 14th is a good opportunity to visit these sites while also saving some euros.
 If you’d like to visit another museum or monument, most are actually open on Bastille Day, so it’s not a day for only outdoor sightseeing.

 Various Arrondissements | 14th July